david-schmidt/adt/adt/trunk/target/sscgs/readme.txt

 MS-DOS or Windows computer, and transfer a standard disk image file to disk on an Apple II.

-ADT 1.31 supports Apple II computers with a Super Serial Card or the IIgs modem port.
+ADT 1.32 supports Apple II computers with a Super Serial Card or the IIgs modem port.
 Also supported are cards that are hardware- compatible with SSC, built-in SSC-compatible serial port hardware.
 The IIc+ and //c include SSC-compatible serial ports.
+ADT will scan for a suitable serial port and auto-select it if a custom configuration has not been saved.

 Note that the ADTPro server, written in Java, will service ADT clients while running on a broader range of operating systems.